ArashiXP/Preprocessor/readme.md

 # How to use:
+1) Start virtual environment (see above)
-1) Put new document as a txt file into newDocumentsFolder
+2) Put new document as a txt file into newDocumentsFolder
-2) run the script
+3) run the script
 > python preprocess.py